 The process of buying a new build home can in some cases be more complicated and complex than purchasing a property from a previous owner.
 This is because, while it is new, it has never been lived in before.
 This means problems could be waiting for you, once you move in.

 Structural or operational problems may not be apparent until the building is used, and developers may not have completed important documents or procedures.
 For example, non-compliance with planning regulations, incomplete agreements for roads and sewers, or failure to arrange NHBC inspections.
 Problems can also arise from buying ‘off-plan’ before construction is completed.

 You’ll need an experienced new build conveyancing solicitor to make sure there’s no stone unturned and no nasty surprises waiting for you once the keys are handed over.
 The whole process can be confusing and even overwhelming.
 Bu at Beeston Shenton we want to share all the relevant information that a new build property owner should know.

 If you’re buying your new home ‘off plan’ e.g. construction is underway or yet to begin.
 Potential delays could cost you dearly.

 Most developers will insist that mortgage finance is secured before contracts are exchanged.
 However, most mortgage approvals expire after six months, so if your new home is not ready within that time you could find yourself having to reapply for a mortgage.
 Developers may also push you to exchange before construction is complete.
 This leaves buyers in a vulnerable position, tied into a contract with no guarantee of when their new home will be ready.

 It is recommended that you negotiate a ‘long stop’ completion date with your developers, giving you extra time to complete.
 If the property is not ready by this long stop date, buyers can walk away without penalty.

 New Build Mortgages And Deadlines…

-Always ensure that your mortgage is agreed in principle before paying a reservation fee.
+Always ensure that your mortgage is agreed upon in principle before paying a reservation fee.